 The following topics are covered:

 • Bully, victim and bystander roles

 • Managing strong emotions

-The program and workshops target students in grades five and six because the research has consistently shown that this is the age group when bullying occurs most frequently, and gradually reduces over years seven and eight in high school.
+The program and eight workshops target students in grades five and six because the research has consistently shown that this is the age group when bullying occurs most frequently, and gradually reduces over years seven and eight in high school.
 Also, from a cognitive perspective, it is at this age that students can understand, engage with and apply the content in a meaningful way.
 Issues such as friendships and peer pressure really come to the fore at this age and so it is timely to talk about relationships, pressure from others and bullying.

 Positive Schools Bullying Workshops for Teachers

 The Positive Schools Bullying Workshops for primary school teachers examine the psychological aspects of physical aggression, cyberbullying and social aggression which can culminate in serious violent incidents.
 Teachers will gain a greater understanding of the psychology of bullying and learn specific strategies to respond to challenging classroom situations, aggression and bullying-related behaviours that they can use in the classroom immediately.
 Teachers will discuss ways of teaching students to stand up to bullies and receive written resources.
 Teacher wellbeing is important and self-care will also be discussed.
 It is an opportunity to network with other teachers.